rrag/react-stockcharts/docs/md/COMING-SOON.md

 1. `EdgeCoordinate` to take `fill` property as function or string
 1. Add a playground to see live updates
 1. Programatic Buy & sell signals
+1. Change `StraightLine` to take a prop of type which defaults to `horizontal`

 #### New Chart types
 1. Max Drawdown